GabeOchieng/ebolaproject/docs/functions.rst

 	Source Code: tools.py

-Returns the ModifiedParams results taken from the StochCalc.ModelParamList .
+|	Returns the *ModifiedParams* results taken from the *StochCalc.ModelParamList* .
 Calculates the values for the interventions to use in the analysis based on the parameters called for computation.
-Constraint information is taken from MyConstraints and OrigParams in StochLib.pyModelParams() is taken to generate ModifiedParams.
-Parameters used are "theta_1", "delta_1", "delta_2" which correspond to xxx.
+Constraint information is taken from *MyConstraints* and *OrigParams* in *StochLib.pyModelParams()* is taken to generate ModifiedParams.
-	alloc = values
+|
+|	Inputs:
+|		*alloc* = an array list containing specified values for the resource allocation to be implemented
+|		*OrigParams* = list of parameters before interventions are applied to the simulation model
+|		*StochParams* = object containing a list of parameters for stochastic modelling
+|		*MyConstraints* = constraints object in a file of praters generated from the *Constraints* object
+|
+|	Output:
-	OrigParams = list of parameters
+|		*ModifiedParams* = new copy list of parameters before interventions are applied to the simulation model
-MyConstraints = keyword

 check_total
 ^^^^^^^^^^^^^^^^^^